 Can I Sue Online Craft Sellers (Like Etsy)?

-Yes, you may be able to sue a seller on an online marketplace like Etsy if the seller copies your works and sells them.
+Yes, you may be able to sue a seller on an online marketplace like Etsy if the seller copies your handmade items and sells them.
 Under copyright law, you have intellectual property rights in original visual works you create, such as a photograph on a t-shirt or a design on a mug.
 If an Etsy seller sells your images without your permission, they have committed copyright infringement and can be sued.

 What Is Etsy?

 Etsy.com is a global online marketplace that connects sellers of unique items, such as crafts or vintage items, with interested buyers.
 In 2021, Etsy and its affiliates connected 7.5 million active sellers with 96.3 million buyers and generated about $2.3 billion in sales.

 Most sellers use Etsy for legitimate business purposes.
 However, there are unscrupulous people who copy other people's works and sell them for profit.
 All it takes is a search of Disney characters, Harry Potter, Star Wars, or some other popular franchise, and you're bound to find someone selling knock-offs of fan art.